microsoft/pxt-adafruit/docs/learnsystem/pins-tutorial/digital-output/pulses-triggers.md

 ---

 A clock signal can establish a _time base_ for a digital system.
-This if the frequency of the time base signal is fast, then a longer durations for other intervals are calculated by adding some amount of clock ticks.
+If the frequency of the time base signal is fast, then longer durations for other intervals are calculated by adding some amount of clock ticks.
 This example adds `100` ticks of the the clock signal an then resets the tick count.
 It makes an interval of `2` seconds by counting the fall of the clock signal every `20` milliseconds.

 ```blocks
 let clockCount = 0